SNAPWERK/ctw-ssl-for-cloudflare/readme.txt

 There are no extra steps needed for the installation just acticate this Plugin and you are ready to go.

 == Changelog ==

+= 1.0.9 =
+verify compability with  WordPress 5.0

 = 1.0.8 =
 verify compability with  WordPress 4.8